girder/girder_worker/docs/developer-docs.rst

 4. Run ``python setup.py sdist --dist-dir .`` to generate the distribution tarball in the project directory, which looks like ``girder-worker-x.y.z.tar.gz``.

-5. Create a new virtual environment and install the python package into it.
+5. Create a new virtual environment and install the Python package into it.
 This should not be done in the repository directory because the wrong package will be imported.  ::